 11. More Sleep; Not Less

 Sun, sea and fresh air can mean little ones get more tired than usual.
-So aim for early nights or maximise the opportunity for longer or more naps in the day.
+So don't worry if you little one seems to be sleeping more than usual.